 Prepare Questions to Ask Your Interviewer

-As you prepare for your interview, you will come across things that confuse you or that do not make sense.
+As you prepare for your interview, you will come across things that confuse you or do not make sense.
 Perhaps there is a report on the agency’s website or a KSA that could be interpreted several ways.
 Think of some questions to ask during your interview.
 Make sure your questions are not self-centered.
 Do not ask about pay, benefits, holidays, or vacation.
 These items can be discussed once you have a job offer.
 Avoid questions about job advancement unless they are absolutely necessary.
 You want to show your interviewer that you’re interested in doing this job well more than you are about finding the next job.